Why Does The United States Flag Have 13 Stripes

 Evolution of the Flag

 While the thirteen stripes have remained constant, the design of the star field has evolved over the years as new states have joined the union.
 The Flag Act of 1794 stipulated that the flag should have fifteen stripes and fifteen stars to reflect the addition of Vermont and Kentucky to the union.
-However, this design was short-lived, as it became clear that adding a new stripe for each new state would eventually make the flag unwieldy.
+Even so, this design was short-lived, as it became clear that adding a new stripe for each new state would eventually make the flag unwieldy.

 The Legacy of the Stripes